-With Internet and more precisely, with social medias, the race to most popular “awww” picture has become the modern gold rush.
+With the Internet and more precisely, with social media, the race to the most popular “awww” picture has become the modern gold rush.
 The objective is to get millions of likes and shares and comments and retweets and reblogs and +1’s and regrams and well, you get the gist.

 Click on the screenshots below to enlarge these recent (2015!!) examples of excessive dog breeding.

 But what about the dogs, you know, the living creature with a beating heart and an iron-clad loyalty to us, smart humans, what about these poor dogs taken advantage of?